 Reading the World Book Club

 Reading the World Book Club is back and all interested readers are welcome.
-The next discussion is set for Thursday, Nov.
-3, at 7 p.m. at the downtown Main Library.
+The next discussion is set for Thursday, Dec.
+1, at 7 p.m. at the downtown Main Library.
 The book of choice is The Bridge on the Drina by Ivo Andric.

 Titles for the Reading the World book club are focused on memoir, travel writing and fiction from non-North American or non-Western European perspectives.
 Ask at the Main Library's Circulation Desk for each month's book.
 For more information, contact Beth at (701) 241-8198 or email email@example.com.